legendary-warriors-warriors-kings

 Legacy of the Norman Warriors

 Culturally, the Normans introduced new legal concepts, administrative practices, and the use of written records.
-Their contribution to Irish language is seen in borrowed words related to law, warfare, and architecture.
+Their contribution to the Irish language is seen in borrowed words related to law, warfare, and architecture.
 Even the distinctive Irish surname prefixes like "Fitz-" (from the Norman for "son of") remain common today.
+Moreover, the Norman love of written charters and records created a documentary trail that historians still use to understand medieval Ireland.